pnp/blog/content/post/spfx-solutions-as-spyware/index.md

     The value of such data on the dark web reflects its utility for cybercriminals, who can use it for various malicious activities such as phishing, identity theft, and unauthorized access to accounts.
 -   Even if an organization publishes a list of all employees, not all the data available in Azure AD may be made public.
 Additionally, certain employees’ data might not be disclosed due to court orders aimed at ensuring their security.
 The exposure of their contact information could pose a serious risk.

+## Roles and Responsibilities

+### SharePoint Administrators

+In a SharePoint environment, **solutions are installed** to a **tenant-level app catalog** and require **approval from a SharePoint Administrator or** someone with a **higher-level role**.
+While **users may request apps**, they **do not** have the ability to add custom apps directly or **approve them**.

+This **approval process is far more than just a formality** and must be taken extremely seriously.
+The decision to approve a solution can have significant implications for the security of the entire tenant.

+Administrators should carefully evaluate every solution before granting approval to ensure it doesn't introduce potential security risks.

+### Site Owners

+**Site owners may request** creation of a **site-level app catalog**, which must be enabled by a SharePoint Administrator.
+It provides Site Owners with ability to **add and deploy SharePoint solutions to their site without requiring further approvals**.

+While the **attack surface is smaller**, since the solution is confined to a specific site, all users of that site may still be affected.

+This **shift in responsibility is significant**.
+By enabling a site-level app catalog, the SharePoint Administrator **effectively transfers the responsibility for solution review and approval**, along with the **security of users and their data, to the site owner**.

+This is a pivotal moment, and site owners should be instructed about the potential risks associated with installing SharePoint solutions.
+They need to be **supported in understanding and applying best practices to maintain security**, ensuring that the solutions they choose do not inadvertently compromise their site or the broader organization.

+Consider obtaining **permission** from the site owner to **conduct regular audits** of the installed solutions and the permissions they request on these sites.

 ## Mitigation strategies

 To effectively mitigate the risks associated with installing potentially malicious SPFx solutions, organizations should consider a multi-layered approach that combines best practices for sourcing applications, monitoring, and logging.

 ### Source Solutions from Trusted Sources

+#### Official AppSource Marketplace

-**Official AppSource Marketplace**: The safest approach is to install solutions exclusively from the official Microsoft AppSource marketplace.
+The safest approach is to install solutions exclusively from the official Microsoft AppSource marketplace.
 These solutions undergo a vetting process, reducing the risk of malicious behavior.
 However, it is crucial to acknowledge that even vetted solutions should be subject to internal review and monitoring.

+#### Internal Development Teams

+If your organization has in-house developers, creating custom SPFx solutions internally ensures that you have full control over the code and security measures.
+Internal teams can align development with your organization's specific security policies, conduct thorough code reviews, and perform regular audits.

+#### Certified Microsoft Partners

+Certified Microsoft Partners often provide custom SPFx solutions and consulting services.
+These partners are vetted by Microsoft and adhere to strict guidelines.
+Certified partners are recognized for their expertise and compliance with Microsoft's standards, which adds a layer of trust.

+#### Trusted Third-Party Vendors

+There are several reputable vendors that specialize in developing SPFx solutions.
+These vendors often have strong reputations and established security practices.

+Look for vendors with a proven track record, positive reviews, and transparency in their development process.
+Ensure they provide support and regular updates.

+**Trusted is the key** word here.
+A professional-looking website doesn't always guarantee trustworthiness, as we've seen [recently](https://www.linkedin.com/news/story/thousands-duped-by-fake-websites-6024828/).

 ### Enhanced Monitoring and Logging

-**Dependency Logging to Application Insights**: Administrators should enable detailed logging to track dependencies and interactions with external APIs.
+#### Dependency Logging to Application Insights

+Administrators should enable detailed logging to track dependencies and interactions with external APIs.
 This can be achieved by deploying a SharePoint solution, such as an application customizer, across the entire tenant.
 By applying this customizer tenant-wide, all traffic across SharePoint pages will be consistently logged, ensuring comprehensive coverage and visibility into external communications.

 To manage the volume of logged data, known and trusted URLs may be whitelisted.
 This helps focus attention on unfamiliar or suspicious network calls.

 Logs capture specific SharePoint pages triggering external calls.
 This granularity aids in identifying and evaluating potentially malicious solutions.

 ### Educate and Train

+#### Security Awareness

-**Security Awareness**: If site level catalogs are enabled in the tenant, educate the site owners about the risks associated with installing and using third-party solutions.
+If site level catalogs are enabled in the tenant, educate the site owners about the risks associated with installing and using third-party solutions.
 Encourage vigilance and a healthy skepticism toward unfamiliar apps or components.

+#### Audit

-**Audit**: it is possible to extract information about all the sites with site-level app catalogs.
-This includes reading the manifests of the solutions deployed on these sites and identifying the API permissions they request.
+It is possible to review solutions deployed to sites with site-level app catalog and to identify the API permissions they request.

 By analyzing this data, administrators can determine which API permissions are no longer necessary, thereby improving the overall security posture of the organization by reducing unnecessary access rights.